-It’s been eight years since we started collecting recipes on this website, and over those years we’ve accumulated quite a few holiday recipe ideas.
-We thought it was finally time to do a big, comprehensive round up of our absolute favorites.
+Here comes the annual round-up of our favorite, plant-based holiday recipes.
 We’ve got you covered on mains and hearty sides, as well as lighter sides, soups, salads, dessert, and drinks.
 Wishing you and your family a happy and healthy holiday season :)

-v = vegan, gf = gluten-free, veg = vegetarian, vo = vegan option
+v = vegan, gf = gluten-free, veg = vegetarian, vo = vegan option, gfo = gluten-free option

 Mains and Hearty Sides

 This ebook is a collection of our favorite, festive, plant-based recipes, developed with the intention of bringing color and joy to your holiday table.
 All of them – from the fun appetizers to the cozy soups, from the abundant sides to the savory mains – are centered around flavor-packed, whole food ingredients and vibrant, seasonal produce.
 Click here to check out the ebook.
 It’s also available in a discount holiday bundle together with our dessert ebook, for $4 off the total price.

 Mushroom Bourguignon is at the peak of deep, earthy, and rich plant-based flavor.
 Served over some mashed potatoes, it’s the ultimate, elegant comfort food.
 To make it gluten-free, use oat flour in place of AP.

 Latkes are our ultimate weakness, but we’ve always dreaded the long and smoky process of frying them.
 Our love for latkes is so strong though, that we had to come up with an easier path to that crispy, golden potato goodness.
 These baked latkes are SO much easier to make than the traditional fried kind, since the oven does all the main work for you.
 The flavor and texture are not compromised one bit, we promise.
 The recipe also includes a beet salad with an avocado mayo, which is to die for.